neurogym/neurogym/docs/envs.md

 stim_th : Percentile of stimulus distribution below which catch
-        trials are allowed (in some cases, experimenter might decide not to have catch trials when  stimulus is very obvious) (def: 50)
+        trials are allowed (in some cases, experimenter might decide not to have catch trials when  stimulus is very obvious). (def: 50)

 catch_prob : Catch trial probability. (def: 0.1)